-I imagine a lot of people don't.
-And, like me, maybe people don't have easy access to canned enchilada sauce.
-We just don't sell it here (that I can find easily, anyway) in my little Canadian city.
+I imagine a lot of people don't have easy access to the ingredients or to canned enchilada sauce.

 This sauce is great in baked chicken or black bean enchiladas and I love using it to make a topping for Enchilada Baked Sweet Potatoes or in my Vegetarian Enchilada Pasta Skillet.